Mexico Rejects US interfering Over Journalist Murders - UrduPoint

 "I join those calling for greater accountability and protections for Mexican journalists.
 My heart goes out to the loved ones of those who gave their lives for the truth," he added.

-Mexico has maintained cordial relations with Biden's administration, although there have been frictions on certain issues such as Lopez Obrador's planned energy sector reforms.
+Mexico has maintained cordial relations with Biden's administration, although there has been friction on certain issues such as Lopez Obrador's planned energy sector reforms.

 The Latin American nation is on course for one of its deadliest years yet for the press, prompting calls from media rights groups for authorities to end a culture of impunity.